 BBC TV, who commissioned A Mass for Man, broadcast in 1985, has also broadcast his Waterless Method of Swimming Instruction, Cell, Forest, Stabat Mater and Nympheas.

-Robert Cohan has been continually in demand as a director of choreographic courses, notably the International Course for Professional Choreographers and Composers which he directed six times.
-He has also directed professional choreographic courses in New Zealand and Canada.
+Robert Cohan was continually in demand as a director of choreographic courses, notably the International Course for Professional Choreographers and Composers which he directed six times.
+He also directed professional choreographic courses in New Zealand and Canada.

-In 1988 Robert Cohan was awarded an honorary CBE in recognition of his outstanding contribution to dance in the United Kingdom.
-He has since taken British nationality.
+In 1988, Robert Cohan was awarded an honorary CBE in recognition of his outstanding contribution to dance in the United Kingdom.
+In 1989 he became a British citizen.

 In 2005, Robert's 80th birthday was celebrated a symposium at The Place and a gala performance featuring Richard Alston Dance Company, Phoenix Dance Theatre and Ballet Theater Munich at Sadler's Wells in London.
 In 2011, Richard Alston Dance Company revived Robert's 1989 LCDT work In Memory.
 In 2013, he was awarded the De Valois Award for Outstanding Achievement at the 2012 Critics' Circle National Dance Awards.